-While coffee was once Angola’s top export, but it 1985 the country’s coffee production was less than one tenth of what it was in 1973.
-There were about two thousand and five hundred large commercial coffee farms in Angola under colonial rule and employed about one quarter of a million peasants.
+While coffee was once Angola's top export, in 1985 the country's coffee production was less than one tenth of what it was in 1973.
+There were about two thousand and five hundred large commercial coffee farms in the Angolan regions under colonial rule and employed about one quarter of a million peasants.

 Also see: World's Best Coffee

 However fighting began in 1975 and 1976 and the Angola coffee estates were largely abandoned.
 This included not just the labor force but also the skilled technicians and the owners and managers of the Angola coffee plantations, which then were nationalized.

 Just 34 state coffee companies existed in 1985 in Angola and they suffered annual losses due to shortages of skilled management and labor.
 Eighty-nine hundred tons of coffee were produced in Angola in 1985 and this was largely due to government subsidies.

 In 1985 about 4,700 tons of coffee were marketed by the Angolan government from peasant Angolan coffee farmers.